eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 Today with many more online cloud services SCIM is also an uprising protocol to access userstores.

-privacyIDEA already comes with UserIdResolvers to talk to all these user stores:
+eduMFA already comes with UserIdResolvers to talk to all these user stores:

  * :ref:`flatfile_resolver`